freezingsaddles/freezing-web/README.md

 * Ensure that someone creates a new Strava main group.
 Usually the person running the sign-up process does this.
 [Search for "Freezing"](https://www.strava.com/clubs/search?utf8=%E2%9C%93&text=freezing&location=&%5Bcountry%5D=&%5Bstate%5D=&%5Bcity%5D=&%5Blat_lng%5D=&sport_type=cycling&club_type=all) and you may be surprised to see it has already been created!
 * Get the numeric club ID from the URL of the Strava _Recent Activity_ page for the club.
 * Gain access to the production server via SSH
 * Ensure you have MySQL client access to the production database, either through SSH port forwarding or by running a MySQL client through docker on the production server, or some other means.
-The 
-* Make a backup of the
+* Make a backup of the database:

     mysqldump > "freezing-$(date +'%Y-%m-%d').sql"

-* Make a backup of the `.env` file from `/opt/compose/.env`: cp /opt/compose/.env "/opt/compose/.env-$(date +'%Y-%m-%d')"
+* Make a backup of the `.env` file from `/opt/compose/.env`:

+    cp /opt/compose/.env "/opt/compose/.env-$(date +'%Y-%m-%d')"

 * Edit the `.env` file for the production server (look in `/opt/compose/.env`) as follows:
   * Update the start and end dates
   * Update the main Strava team id `MAIN_TEAM`
   * Remove all the teams in `TEAMS` and `OBSERVER_TEAMS`
   * Update the competition title `COMPETITION_TITLE` to reflect the new year
   * Revise any comments to reflect the new year
-* Delete all the data in the following MySQL tables: (see freezing/sql/year-start.sql)
+* Delete all the data in the following MySQL tables: (see `freezing/sql/year-start.sql`)
   * teams
   * athletes
   * rides
   * ride_geo
   * ride_weather
-* Insert a new record into the `teams` table matching the MAIN_TEAM id: insert into teams values (567288, 'Freezing Saddles 2020', 1);
+* Insert a new record into the `teams` table matching the MAIN_TEAM id:

+    mysql -c "insert into teams values (567288, 'Freezing Saddles 2020', 1);"

-* Restart the services: `cd /opt/compose && docker-compose up -d`
+* Restart the services:

+    cd /opt/compose && docker-compose up -d

 * Once the teams are announced (for the original Freezing Saddles competition, typically at the Happy Hour in early January):
   * Add the team IDs for the competition teams and any observer teams (ringer teams) into the production `.env` file
-  * Restart the services: `cd /opt/compose && docker-compose up -d`
+  * Restart the services:

+    cd /opt/compose && docker-compose up -d

-  * Athletes will get assigned to their correct teams as soon as they join exactly one of the defined competiton teams.
+Athletes will get assigned to their correct teams as soon as they join exactly one of the defined competiton teams.